oliveira-rafa/ud036_StarterCode/README.md

 - Open terminal on your Operating System
 - Go to the project diretory
-- Run the media.py file with the command:
+- Run the movie_center.py file with the following command:
-`python3 media.py`
+`python3 movie_center.py`

 ## Authors